rubinda/up2Go_notes/docs/environment/webstorm.md

 :::tip
 Install WebStorm via [Jetbrains Toolbox App](https://www.jetbrains.com/toolbox-app/) - makes updates easier, especially on Linux.
 :::
-You should get a license to use it from someone.
+You should get a license to use it - just ask for it if you don't have it already.

 :::caution
-In the past, I've had some issues after immediately updating WebStorm which _broke_ some Illuminated Cloud functionality.
+In the past, I've had some issues after immediately updating WebStorm which _broke_ some Illuminated Cloud (the plugin for salesforce development) functionality.
 It was resolved by the IC2 team, but it took some time.
 Update with care.
 :::

 ### Illuminated Cloud 2